Fish anatomy: Kidneys

 The kidneys of fish are typically narrow, elongated organs, occupying a significant portion of the trunk.
 They are similar to the mesonephros of higher vertebrates (reptiles, birds, and mammals).
 The kidneys contain clusters of nephrons, serviced by collecting ducts which usually drain into a mesonephric duct.
 However, the situation is not always so simple.
 In cartilaginous fish, there is also a shorter duct which drains the posterior (metanephric) parts of the kidney, and joins with the mesonephric duct at the bladder or cloaca.
 Indeed, in many cartilaginous fish, the anterior portion of the kidney may degenerate or cease to function altogether in the adult.
 Hagfish and lamprey kidneys are unusually simple.
 They consist of a row of nephrons, each emptying directly into the mesonephric duct.

 Like the Nile tilapia, the kidney of some fish shows its three parts; head, trunk, and tail kidneys.

 Fish do not have a discrete adrenal gland with distinct cortex and medulla, similar to those found in mammals.
 The interrenal and chromaffin cells are located within the head kidney.

+Urinary bladder

 Spleen

 The spleen is found in nearly all vertebrates.
 It is a non-vital organ, similar in structure to a large lymph node.
 It acts primarily as a blood filter, and plays important roles in regards to red blood cells and the immune system.
 In cartilaginous and bony fish it consists primarily of red pulp and is normally a somewhat elongated organ as it actually lies inside the serosal lining of the intestine.
 The only vertebrates lacking a spleen are the lampreys and hagfishes.
 Even in these animals, there is a diffuse layer of haematopoietic tissue within the gut wall, which has a similar structure to red pulp, and is presumed to be homologous to the spleen of higher vertebrates.